mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. #how do the signals overlap?

-For the WPAN, we'll use INET's 802.15.4 narrow band version, in which transmissions have 2450 MHz carrier frequency and 2.8 MHz bandwidth by default.
+For the WPAN, we'll use INET's 802.15.4 narrow band version, in which transmissions have a 2450 MHz carrier frequency and a 2.8 MHz bandwidth by default.
 For the Wifi, we'll use 802.11g, in which transmissions have a 20 MHz bandwidth.
 We'll leave the frequency and bandwidth of 802.15.4 on default, and we'll use Wifi Channel 9 (center frequency of 2452 MHz), so that the Wifi and WPAN transmission spectrums overlap:

 .. figure:: channels/channels8.png
    :width: 30%